Creating Searches

 Consider the following example where we have a complex nesting of search filters using various devices in the workgroup.

-The columns in this table
+The columns in this table agent-black-box

-are sourced from the devicetest-pi
+are sourced from the device test-pi

 To restrict table columns to those fields only sourced from test-pi